hnieto/TACC_SuperComputer_Queue/README.md

 # Interaction
 Since viewing the entire job queue at once might be overwhelming, the sketch splits the queue into 3 smaller helixes.
-You can traverse them using the up/down keyboard keys.
-You can obtain specific job information by clicking (or touching) a set of spheres.
-If you have a multitouch system from which to run this sketch, make sure to set the `USE_TUIO` flag to `TRUE` to take advantage of the available multitouch gestures like
+You can traverse them by using the up/down keyboard keys.
+You can also obtain specific job information by clicking (or touching) a set of spheres.
+If you have a multitouch system from which to run this sketch, make sure to set the `USE_TUIO` flag to `TRUE` to take advantage of the available multitouch gestures:
 * single-finger camera rotation
 * pinch zoom
 * three-finger panning